MathieuSylvestre/Insight/README.md

 # Bloom Cast

 Project to predict when the sakura will occur in different cities around the world.
 Specifically, at any given date, for a given city an estimate for the number of days before the peak bloom of the sakura is provided.
 Having a good prediction enables sakura festival organizers to better organize and plan their festivals, which could result in increased number of visitors and revenue.
-For a brief presentation on the work performed, see ([this presentation](https://tinyurl.com/y37emx5z)).
+For a brief presentation on the work performed, see [this presentation](https://tinyurl.com/y37emx5z).

 ### Contents
 * [Installation](#installation)